imbrn/awesome-react-steps/README.md

 #### Constructing

-Intially empty and populating it later:
+Initially empty and populating it later:

 ```js
 let model = new StepsModel();